 Vaginal dryness, also known as atrophic vaginitis, is a common condition in postmenopausal women.
 This condition is also common in women who have had both ovaries removed at the time of hysterectomy.

 Some women have uncomfortable symptoms of vaginal dryness, such as pain with sex, burning vaginal discomfort or itching, or abnormal vaginal discharge, while others have no symptoms at all.

 Fortunately, there are several effective treatments for vaginal dryness.
 If you think you have vaginal dryness, talk to your healthcare provider about which treatment is right for you.
-(See "Clinical manifestations and diagnosis of vaginal atrophy".)
+(See "Clinical manifestations and diagnosis of genitourinary syndrome of menopause (vulvovaginal atrophy)".)

 VAGINAL DRYNESS CAUSES